Please be ready with your application reference number starting with 'P'. For example P1234567

 Other primary offences range between;

-If an individual is found guilty of a cannabis offence in SA, the offence will show up as a disclosable court outcome (DCO) on the results of their national police clearance check.
+If an individual is found guilty of a cannabis offence, the offence will show up as a disclosable court outcome (DCO) on the results of their Nationally Coordinated Criminal History Check.

 Individuals can obtain a police check online via the Australian National Character Check - ANCC® website.